-Life is not so kind to all however.
+Life is not so kind to all, however.
 There are some people where no amount of cleanser and face clarifying lotions and potions have any effect.
-Endless outbreaks of painful and sometimes disfiguring pimples and pustules go on for years from the onset of puberty and continues on well into their 20’s or rarely even longer.
+Endless outbreaks of painful and sometimes disfiguring pimples and pustules go on for years from the onset of puberty and sometimes continue on well into their twenties or longer.

 The Pain Caused by Acne

-It would be bad enough if it were simply dealing with the pain and discomfort, but the physical issues is often said to be the lesser pain when compared with the emotional abuse heaped upon them by so many of the type of people the world could do with fewer of- those that look for ways to tease or embarrass or inflict pain on their peers for no reason other than a perverse feeling that by making others feel worse they have somehow improved their own place in the world.
+It would be bad enough if it were simply dealing with the pain and discomfort, but the physical issues is often said to be the lesser pain when compared with the emotional abuse heaped upon them by others – those that look for ways to tease, embarrass or inflict pain on their peers for no reason other than a perverse feeling of by making others feel worse.
+These bullies are simply looking to improve their place in the world or their own self of self esteem.
 Sadly, it proves more impossible to eradicate this sort of person than even the seemingly impossible to control acne some have the misfortune of being afflicted with.

 This is where a common physical illness that the majority of people experience to some degree becomes a mental health issue of the most serious kind- the kind where a person feels the self-loathing or perceives disgusts from others that makes them think that death is preferable to living.
 While difficult to prove, it can be reasonably surmised based on discussions of the feelings that the acne was never the issue at all.
 They did not decide to attempt suicide because a few pimples or even because of 1000 pimples- they became suicidal because the way they were made to feel while trying to deal with this physical condition.